-Income-driven repayment plans base student loan payments on a percentage of the borrower’s discretionary income, as opposed to the amount owed.
+Income-driven repayment plans can potentially lower your monthly student loan payments.
+These plans base payment on a percentage of the borrower’s discretionary income or adjusted gross income (AGI), as opposed to the amount owed.
 Generally, if a borrower’s total student loan debt at graduation exceeds their annual income, they will have a lower loan payment under an income-driven repayment plan.

 Discretionary income is the amount by which adjusted gross income (AGI) exceeds a specific multiple of the poverty line (P.L.).